-How the Key Audit Matter was addressed in our audit

-Our audit procedures in respect of this area included:

-- Obtained an understanding from the management with respect to process followed and controls implemented by the Group to perform annual impairment test related to goodwill and intangibles; - Assessed the Group's internal controls over preparation of annual budgets and future forecasts for the business as a whole and the approach followed for annual impairment test and key assumptions applied; - Evaluated the reasonableness of the assumptions used and appropriateness of the valuation methodology applied and tested the discount rate and long-term growth rates used in the forecast including comparison to economic and industry forecasts where appropriate; - Assessed reasonableness and appropriateness of the future revenue and margins, the historical accuracy of the Group's estimates and its ability to produce accurate long-term forecasts; - Compared the future operating cash flow forecasts with the business plan and budgets approved by the Board; and - Verified the disclosures made by the management in the consolidated financial statements;
+Sr. No Key Audit Matters How r the Key Audit Matter was addressed in our audit 1 Impairment of Goodwill Our audit procedures in respect of this area included: Refer Note 37 to the consolidated financial statements.
+Goodwill is tested for impairment by the Management on an annual basis as required by IND AS 36 - Impairment 1.
+Obtained an understanding from the management with respect to process followed and controls implemented by the Group to perform annual impairment test related to goodwill and intangibles; of Assets.
+In determining the fair value/ value in use of business reporting units, the Group has applied judgment in estimating future revenues, operating profit margins, long-term growth rate and discount rates.
+2. Assessed the Group's internal controls over preparation of annual budgets and future forecasts for the business as a whole and the approach followed for annual impairment test and key assumptions applied; As at March 31, 2022, Goodwill represents 20.22% of the Holding Company's total assets and 33.45% of the Holding Company's total shareholder's equity.
+The Holding Company has performed its annual impairment test of goodwill and determined that there is no impairment Evaluated the reasonableness of the assumptions used and appropriateness of the valuation methodology applied and tested the discount rate and long-term growth rates used in the forecast including comparison to economic and industry forecasts where appropriate; required to be done.
+Due to significance of the above matter and involvement of the significant management judgement in estimation 4.
+Assessed reasonableness and appropriateness of the future revenue and margins, the historical accuracy of the Group's estimates and its ability to produce accurate long-term forecasts; of fair value/ value in use, we have considered this as a key audit matter.
+5. Compared the future operating cash flow forecasts with the business plan and budgets approved by the Board; and 6.
+Verified the disclosures made by the management in the consolidated financial statements;